BaseXdb/basex/src/main/readme.txt

   // Replaces a document with the specified input stream void replace(String path, InputStream in)

+  // Stores raw data at the specified path void store(String path, InputStream in)

+  // Retrieves raw data from the specified path void retrieve(String path)

   // Watches the specified events void watch(String name, Event notifier)